gouldsonium/lorerim-wiki/read-me.md

 - Ultra: Full 3d Tree LODs, grass LODs, Nature of the Wild Lands as the default tree mod, heavier ENB.

-- Normal: 2D Tree LODs, no grass LODs, Happy Little Trees as teh default tree mod, lighter ENB.
+- Default: 2D Tree LODs, no grass LODs, Happy Little Trees as teh default tree mod, lighter ENB.
 While ENB is enabled by default, Community Shaders is included and easily enabled in this profile.

+ENB is enabled by default for both profiles but you can switch to Community Shaders by disabling everything in ENB Core and ENB Options and enabling everything in Community Shaders

+{: .important}
-- ALSO NOTE: Saves are NOT compatible between profiles.
+Saves are NOT compatible between profiles.
 They each use different mods that cannot be removed mid-playthrough.

 **NOTE**: Screenshots save to `Overwrite\Stock Game`.